gpc/grails-hibernate-filter/README.md

 ## ~~3.
 Add Plugin Dependency~~

-There's no need to add a dependency for this plugin.
+There's no need to add a dependency for this plugin for your Grails project.
+It should just work.

-Then you should be all set.
+# Usage

+Please refer to the official [Grails Hibernate Filter Plugin](http://grails.org/plugin/hibernate-filter) for usage.